Follow the Scots Greys from the start of the 1815 campaign to the battle of Waterloo.

 The previous year his regiment had been present in a Royal review in honour of the visiting allied

 sovereigns, were it had been positioned on the flank of General Platov’s Cossacks.
-The contrast between the tall dragoons in bearskin caps, red coats faced with cavalry yellow and royal blue, riding muscular white horses, and the stocky, hungry cheeked Cossacks, holding lances and riding small but tireless steppe ponies was stark.
+The contrast between the tall dragoons in bearskin caps and red coats faced with cavalry yellow and royal blue, riding muscular white horses, and the blue clad stocky, hungry cheeked Cossacks, holding lances and riding small but tireless steppe ponies was stark.
 The Russians had been in constant action for the last three years, the Greys had not heard a shot fired in anger for fifteen.

-In that time the Greys had gained a reputation as a fine regiment, they looked well on parade, and moved well in exercises and field days.
-If as a district commander, you wanted to make a good show of a review, or had a request from a member of the royal family to see a regiment of dragoons, you could do much worse than asking for the 2nd.
+In that time though they had gained a reputation as a fine regiment, they looked well on parade, and moved well in exercises and field days.
+If a district commander wanted to make a good show at a review, or had a request from a member of the royal family to see a regiment of dragoons, he could not do much worse than asking for the 2nd.

 As such the Greys had become quite a fashionable corps for young blades to join.
 With that distinction of course came the responsibility to keep up the reputation of the regiment.
 Kinchant was the only son of a Reverend from Herefordshire, and was increasingly strapped for ready cash to pay his bills.
 Living a rather wayward life as a dashing cavalry officer, a life far removed from his rural upbringing as the scion of a pastoral ideal, he kept a delightful “Piece” called Letitia in London and frequented the bawdy houses in Covent Garden and Drury Lane when on leave.
-As such he was at a loss as how to pay for the expensive uniform officers of the Greys were required to wear.
-He therefore had to write begging for funds to pay for items like the dress coat costing 40 Guineas, while other coats sang to the tune of £15,15s.
-As it was it looked as if he had wasted money on a horse that was two inches too short for his primary mount.
-Colonel Hamilton would only pass it as a number 2 charger and he would have to start looking for another more suited to his big frame.
-As far as he was concerned he had joined a crack regiment, full of large strapping, mostly Scots fellows, none of which to him looked under 5’11”, all riding superb Grey steeds.
-As Kinchant put his little charger through its paces, gripping hard with his thighs, and executing the famed “Six Cuts” that had fenced the French cavalry out of Spain.
-Cutting away from its back or on foot against a chalked circle on a wall, worries of money, uniforms, horses, women and family fled his mind.
-He was there in the midst of a battle, bigger than life, advancing with his comrades and leading his men cooly and fiercely in his first full regimental charge, swords gleaming in the sun, trumpets brazenly sounding over the sound of the hooves and guns.
+As such he was at a loss as how to pay for the expensive uniform officers were required to wear.
+Items like the dress coat costing 40 Guineas, while other coats sang to the tune of £15,15s.
+As it was it looked as if he had wasted money on a horse that was two inches too short.
+Colonel Hamilton would only pass it as a number 2 charger, and Kinchant would have to start looking for another more suited to his big frame.
+As far as he was concerned he had joined a crack regiment, full of large strapping, mostly Scottish fellows, none of which to him looked under 5’11”, most able to ride what were passed as excellent grey steeds.

-The Route of march to Northfleet and Gravesend came on the 6th of April 1815 catching many off guard.
-An exuberant Kinchant sent hurriedly away for camp equipment to meet him at the coast, and just managing to secure a new mount to act as his number 1 charger and doubtless the officer’s & sergeant’s mess’ were the scene of many belligerent and humorously dark toasts, about short wars and empty boots.
+The much anticipated route of march to Northfleet and Gravesend came on 6 April 1815.
+Yet some were caught unawares by the precipitous proximity of the date.
+An exuberant Kinchant sent hurriedly away for camping equipment to meet him at the coast, and just managing to secure a new mount to act as his number 1 charger.
+Doubtless the mess was the scene of many belligerent and humorously dark toasts, about short, bloody wars, sickly seasons and empty boots.

 The route took just over a week’s easy marching, taking the Greys through the picturesque heart of the south east.
 As the cream and scarlet columns threaded their way through Chippenham, Marlborough, Newbury, Reading, Staines and Camberwell, Kinchant found time to pay a few calls to mutual acquaintances, were no doubt he made a great fuss about how well the regiment would perform.

-In the morning after spending the night aboard the ship the Troop Sergeant Major’s were called to go ashore and make copies of orderly books being left behind.
-Johnston was ordered to assist the TSM and so made his way down the gangplank and back through the tearful crowds still gathered to see them off, it was a long job and it wasn’t until until 11pm that Johnston reembarked, this time on a different ship, presumably the Fame had stood out for sea, and tearful farewells were still being said as he boarded.
-Finally at 9am on the 16th of April the fleet of transports had closed up and got underway.
+In the morning, after spending the night aboard the ship the Troop Sergeant Major’s were called to go ashore and make copies of orderly books being left behind.
+Johnston was ordered to assist his TSM and so made his way down the gangplank and back through the tearful crowds still gathered to see them off, it was a long job and it wasn’t until until 11.00 p.m., that Johnston reembarked, this time on a different ship, as presumably the “Fame” had stood out to sea.
+Emotional farewells were still being said as he boarded.
+Finally at 9.00 a.m., on 16 April the small fleet of transports had closed up and got underway.

 A Soldier’s Life.